Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 The interdisciplinary team includes anesthesiologists and nurses, as you might expect.
 There's also a clinical psychologist, a massage therapist and someone who practices hypnosis — as well as Adcock, who treats patients with both acupuncture and acupressure.

-"We see cases in the hospital that are end-of-life or very chronic serious illness, or extreme pain cases — where their primary team maybe wants more support and managing the pain piece," Adcock says.
+"We see cases in the hospital that are end of life or very chronic serious illness, or extreme pain cases — where their primary team maybe wants more support and managing the pain piece," Adcock says.

-On the day I visit, she's headed to intensive care unit to see an 11-year-old boy named Miller.
+On the day I visit, she's headed to the intensive care unit to see an 11-year-old boy named Miller.
 He is suffering with a severe neurological disorder called deafness dystonia syndrome, an exceedingly rare genetic condition that impairs his hearing and causes his muscles to contract uncontrollably.

 The condition hits children at puberty, and it hit Miller hard earlier this year.